ut3/ramstetter.com/content/_index.md

 You can [view my resume here](/files/rick-ramstetter-resume-20231102.pdf).
 The password is my given/first name in lowercase repeated three times with no spaces.

-I play recreational ice hockey, and sometimes have injuries to prove it.

-{{< figure src="/img/rick-ramstetter-hockey-team-2014.webp" link="/img/rick-ramstetter-hockey-team-2014.webp" width="200" caption="A hockey team I was on in 2014" >}}

 I do not use social media, though I maintain accounts on [LinkedIn](https://linkedin.com/in/ut3) and [Github](https://github.com/ut3).

+{{< figure class="rick-responsive-figure" src="/img/rick-ramstetter-hockey-team-2014.webp" link="/img/rick-ramstetter-hockey-team-2014.webp" caption="I play recreational ice hockey" >}}